HappyBravo/CS3101_LibraryManagementSystem/README.md

     </ul>
 </ul>
 <br>
-The Admin can also do all things which User do.
+The Admin can do all things which User do.